douymLab/BayesMonSTR/BayesMonSTR-BulkMonSTR/README.md

 ## Citation
 If you use BayesMonSTR-BulkMonSTR in your research, please cite our paper:

-> [Authors], *BayesMonSTR-BulkMonSTR: accurate detection of mosaic mutations at short tandem repeats*, Journal, 2025.
+> [Authors], *Accurate detection of mosaic mutations at short tandem repeats from bulk sequencing data*, Journal, 2026.

 ---